ijames/airflow/docs/tutorial.rst

 Importing Modules
 -----------------

-An Airflow pipeline is just a Python script that happens to define an Airflow DAG object.
+An Airflow pipeline is a Python script that defines an Airflow DAG object.
 Let's start by importing the libraries we will need.

 .. exampleinclude:: ../airflow/example_dags/tutorial.py
     :language: python